 Guideline #3: Points of intersection equal points of interest.

 Imagine a close-up portrait of a person whose eyes are directly in the middle of the frame.
-Now imagine the same shot with the eyes located off to the left and below the center (near the bottom left line intersection on the grid).
-The photo just gained a level of nuance and interest it didn’t have previously, didn’t it?
+Now, imagine the same shot with the eyes located off to the left and below the center near the bottom left line intersection on the grid.
+The photo gained a level of nuance and interest it didn’t have previously.

 A Brief Word on Breaking the Rule

-Some people don’t handle the idea of artistic “rules” very well, and there tends to be backlash against any such things, particularly by the artists themselves.
-After all, the point of art is often to break rules, to create things that haven’t been created before, and to inspire new emotions and reactions in people, is it not?
+Some people don’t handle the idea of artistic “rules” too well.
+There tends to be a backlash against any such things, particularly by the artists themselves.
+After all, the point of art is often to break rules.
+Create things that haven’t been created before.
+Inspire new emotions and reactions in people.

-The thing to remember is that application of the Rule of Thirds, or any composition technique for that matter, is not exclusive to the idea of rule breaking in art.
-Sometimes in order to break the rules effectively, you must first understand what those rules are and why they exist.
+The thing to remember is that application of the Rule of Thirds, or any composition technique for that matter, is not exclusive to the idea of rule-breaking in art.
+Sometimes to break the rules effectively, you must first understand what those rules are and why they exist.

-Finally, imagine the portrait you are shooting is destined to be printed on the back of his upcoming memoirs, which are highly anticipated by the public and are bound to cause a lot of heated discussion among those who are familiar with the subject’s career.
+Finally, imagine the portrait is destined to be printed on the back of their upcoming memoirs.
+Highly anticipated by the public, they are bound to cause a lot of heated discussion among those familiar with the subject’s career.

-If you, as the photographer, go into the shoot knowing that the Rule of Thirds exists, you are well equipped to take an outstanding photograph that expresses the true nature of this man and captures his essence.
-Why?
-Because, having studied the Rule, you know that two major effects of using it are: 1.
-To draw the viewer into the photograph and cause them to feel a connection with it, and 2.
-To add nuance and subtlety to the photo and it’s underlying meaning.
+If you, as the photographer, go into the shoot knowing that the Rule of Thirds exists, you are well equipped.
+You can take an outstanding photograph that expresses the true nature of this person and captures their essence.

 The Rule of Thirds in Your Photography